Prompting Techniques

 - If this is open-source code, you can tell it to clone it into

-/tmp. - There is also mcp.grep.app if you’re just looking for code snippets.
+/tmp. - There is also mcp.grep.app if you are just looking for code snippets.

 - Beware of legal (copyright) concerns!